JustArmaan/recipe-book/README.md

 ## Usage

 1. Open the application.
+2. Log in or register
-2. Add recipes by providing details like name, ingredients, and instructions.
+3. Add recipes by providing details like name, ingredients, and instructions.
-3. Edit or delete recipes as needed.
+4. Edit or delete recipes as needed.
-4. Mark recipes as tracked to manage your favorites.
+5. Mark recipes as tracked to manage your favorites.
-5. Schedule recipes for specific dates to plan meals effectively.
+6. Schedule recipes for specific dates to plan meals effectively.

 ## Technical Details